Grant Funds from Komen Houston

 The Community Grant Program seeks to fund breast cancer screening, educational outreach, treatment and support projects for the medically underserved and uninsured in Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty and Montgomery Counties.

-The Request for Applications and other resources are available for download in August 2017.
+The Request for Applications and other resources are available for download.